Chief of Materiel (Indian Navy)

 The Chief of Materiel (COM) is a senior Indian Navy appointment in the rank of Vice-Admiral.
 As a Principal Staff Officer (PSO) at Naval Headquarters (NHQ), the COM is responsible for all aspects of maintenance management and life-cycle support of all engineering, electrical, electronic, weapons, sensors, and IT-related systems for ships and submarines, along with responsibility for the creation of major marine and technical infrastructure.
-The present COM is Vice-Admiral Sandeep Naithani, who succeeded Vice-Admiral S. R. Sarma on 1 June 2021.
+The present COM is Vice Admiral B. Sivakumar who succeeded Vice Admiral Kiran Deshmukh on 1 November 2025.

 History

 In 1949, the Naval headquarters was reorganised and appointment of Chief of Material (COM) was created.
 The appointment was held by an officer of the rank of Captain.
 The COM was to look after the material resources of the service.
 The Director of Naval engineering, Staff Officer (Dockyard), Director Armament Supply and the Director of Electrical Engineering reported into the COM.

 The appointment was filled by the Chief of Administration as an additional charge until the early 1950s.
 Captain Daya Shankar, DSC was the first Indian to serve as the COM full-time.